eyas-ranjous/dom-to-model/README.md

 ```

 ## domToModel(modelMap[, url])
 After building your model maps, you can use the library main function to load dom into models.
-Here're to examples of mapping a **Movie** & **List of Movies** from imdb.com.
+Here're to examples of mapping a **Movie** & **Movie Collection** from imdb.com.

 ### Movie
 <a href="https://github.com/node-work/dom-to-model/blob/development/lib/fixtures/imdbMovieMap.json">imdb.com Movie model map</a>